hexops/mach/gpu/README.md

 [Read more about why we believe WebGPU may be the future of graphics here](https://devlog.hexops.com/2021/mach-engine-the-future-of-graphics-with-zig#truly-cross-platform-graphics-api)

+## Warning: We're not fully done yet!

+We have quite a lot, but are also missing a lot.
+You should be made aware of the pros and cons:

+* ✅ One example rendering a triangle
+* ✅ `gpu.Interface` (akin to `std.mem.Allocator` but for interfacing with GPUs.)
+* ✅ 99% of Dawn's `webgpu.h` exposed
+* ✅ Ziggified API
+  * No chained structs (which make the `webgpu.h` API somewhat illegible)
+  * C enums -> Zig Enums
+  * C ptr+size -> Zig slices
+  * untyped pointers -> generic Zig functions
+* ✅ Mac/Linux/Windows support + cross compilation
+* ❌ Zig API finalization (may change as we learn more)
+* ❌ WebGPU API finalization (WebGPU is not 100% finalized yet!)
+* ❌ Nice examples
+* ❌ Clear documentation
+* ❌ Android support
+* ❌ iOS support
+* ❌ Browser support

 ## Learning resources

 First check out `examples/main.zig` which contains a standalone basic example.